-Great care was taken in the Model 76DA's design to minimize the chance that clicks, pops, or other objectionable audio signals will be present on the digital and analog monitor outputs.
+Great care was taken in the Model 76D's design to minimize the chance that clicks, pops, or other objectionable audio signals will be present on the monitor outputs.
 A power-down circuit supplies the main microcontroller integrated circuit with an indication that a power loss is imminent.
-When this condition is detected the digital monitor outputs will switch to silence (audio "black") in preparation for a complete loss of signal.
-Electromechanical relays associated with the analog monitor outputs will change to their mute state to minimize the change of signal transients reaching the connected inputs.
+When this condition is detected the monitor outputs will switch to silence (digital audio "black") in preparation for a complete loss of signal.